The Mac App Store needs to support software demos and upgrades

 Fantastical

-You may download a demo of Fantastical, in case you think to go to the developer’s website and search for it.
+You may download a demo of Fantastical if you think of going to the developer’s website and searching for it.

-If I later redownload an app, I may additionally neglect that I’ve sold those IAPs and which features they provide. a few developers use a workaround to offer demos: they promote an unfastened app with in-app purchases.
+If I later redownload an app, I may additionally neglect that I’ve sold those IAPs and which features they provide.
+A few developers use a workaround to offer demos: they promote an unfastened app with in-app purchases.
 I find this perplexing.
-I’d, as an alternative, see the whole fee up the front and now not be tricked with the aid of “unfastened.”
+As an alternative, I’d see the whole fee up the front and not be tricked with the aid of “unfastened.”

-Improve pricing guarantees that users remain trustworthy to an app; developers need to praise customers who’ve been using their calendar, text editor, or sport and hold these customers through the years.
+Improve pricing guarantees that users remain trustworthy in an app; developers need to praise customers using their calendar, text editor, or sport and hold these customers through the years.
 Improvements also make sure that users are conscious of the latest variations.
-While a developer releases a new version of an app, they can’t allow existing users to recognize an upgrade via the Mac App shop.
-They have got to name the upgrade differently: in place of MyApp having a new version variety, the app’s call has to be MyApp 2. some developers cut-price enhancements on launch (for every week or, normally), which allows existing customers to get a lower charge, however also manner that new users get “upgrade” pricing. but, if an existing user misses the launch window, they ought to pay the complete price later.
+When a developer releases a new version of an app, they can’t allow existing users to recognize an upgrade via the Mac App Shop.
+They have to name the promotion differently: Instead of MyApp having a new version variety, the app’s call has to be MyApp 2.
+Some developers cut price enhancements on launch (for every week or, normally), which allows existing customers to get a lower charge and get “up to rade” pricing.
+But, if an existing user misses the launch window, they should pay the full price later.

 Upgrade pricing

-The journaling app Day One presently has “improve” pricing at the Mac App Store.
+The journaling app Day One presently has “improved” pricing at the Mac App Store.

-These features are vital to a healthful app ecosystem, and without them, each customer and developers lose out. customers won’t take probabilities on new, surprising apps, and builders can’t keep a stable, long-term person base.
-1/3-birthday celebration apps are one of the key factors of the Mac platform, and the more apps humans buy, the much more likely they’re to stick with the Mac. adding demo variations and enhancements would be beneficial for users, builders, and Apple.
+These features are vital to a healthful app ecosystem; without them, each customer and developer lose out.
+Customers won’t take probabilities on new, surprising apps, and builders can’t keep a stable, long-term person base.
+1/3-birthday celebration apps are one of the key factors of the Mac platform, and the more apps humans buy, the more likely they are to stick with the Mac.
+Adding demo variations and enhancements would benefit users, builders, and Apple.